Recent posts

 Albert Camus, The Stranger

-Camus refers to religion as a form of "philosophical suicide."
-This book was publish in 1942 and still today rings true and vibrant.
+Camus refers to religion as a form of “philosophical suicide.”
+This book was published in 1942 and still today rings true and vibrant.

 Erik Larson, The Devil in the White City: A Saga of Magic and Murder at the Fair that Changed America